Tapestry crochet bag with an anchor

 Materials

-• Yarn: any thin yarn will work.
-I used Järbo 8/4 100% Cotton “Mercerized & Gassed” 50 g (blue and white).
+• Yarn: I use Järbo 8/4 100% Cotton “Mercerized & Gassed” 50 g (blue and white).
+However, any thin cotton yarn will work.

 Abbreviations (US terms)